• About Waldo “Wally” Tomosky and his blogs

 18 Saturday Jul 2015

-Posted by Waldo "Wally" Tomosky in ADIRONDACK IMAGES AND TALES
+Posted ADIRONDACK IMAGES AND TALES

 Adirondack Guide, Adirondack Hotels, Adirondack Mountains, Adirondacks, Aiden Lair, Alfred Donaldson, Alvah Dunning, artists, Ausable, Blast Furnace, Blue Mountain Lake, Boreal Swamp, brook trout, Calamity Brook, canoe, Charles Hallock, chasm, Chateaugay, Daniel Craig McCallum, Dr. Joseph Stickler, Dr. Trudeau, Durant, E.R.Wallace, Eagle Lake, Edward Bierstadt, fly fishing, Fred, French Louis Seymour, geese, George Washington Sears, Herr Jagger, Indian Pass, Indian Pass Brook, J.T.
 Headley, Jay Gould, John Brown, John Leaf, Lean to, Leon Czolgosz, loggers, Marion River, McIntyre Iron Mine, Mission of the Transfiguration, Mitchell Sabattis, Monsieur LaPineaux, Moose River, Nessmuk, Nobleboro, Old Mountain Phelps, Old Ralph, Opalescent, Owls Head, Percy Bridge, Powerscourt Bridge, Railroads, Raquette Lake, Raquette River, Rushton Canoe, S.H.Hammond, Sabattis, saranac, Seneca Ray Stoddard, T. Addison Richards, Tahawus, Teddy Roosevelt, Thomas Tahauwas, Utowana Lake, Vanderwacker, Wallface, West Canada Creek, William Henry Harrison Murray, Woodcock, Zadock Pratt